 The British Way of War Pack

-The British Way of War package traces the rise and decline of
+The British Way of War package traces the arc of

 What a great way to introduce yourself (or a friend) to ATO games, or catch up on back issues you've been meaning to get.
 A price like this is almost "buy 2, get one free."
 Don't miss it!